-USE OF WIRELESS COMMUNICATION DEVICES
+USE OF WIRELESS COMMUNICATION DEVICES (Policy 4318)

-The board recognizes that cellular phones have become an important tool through which people communicate with their children.
-Therefore, students are permitted to possess cellular phones and other wireless communication devices on school property as long as such devices are not activated, used, displayed or visible during the instructional day or as otherwise directed by local school rules or school personnel.
-Wireless communication devices include, but are not limited to, cellular phones, paging devices, two-way radios and similar devices.
+The board recognizes that cellular phones and other wireless communication devices have become an important tool through which parents and guardians communicate with their children.
+Therefore, students are permitted to possess such devices on school property as long as such devices are not activated, used, displayed or visible during the instructional day or as otherwise directed by local school rules or school personnel.
+Wireless communication devices include, but are not limited to, cellular phones, electronic devices with internet capability, paging devices, two-way radios and similar devices.